2026 Faculty

 -

-has been using African percussion for education and entertainment for over 15 years.
+Lawrence has been using African percussion for education and entertainment for over 15 years.
 As an AmeriCorps member he started his drum training playing 18 hours a week at Inner Harbor a mental health facility in Georgia.
 He was able to study Mande music with master drummers Mahiri Keita and Mamady Keita of Tam Tam Mandinque drum school.
 For three years he was the accompanist drummer at Factory Street studio in Athens, Ohio for the African dance classes he started.
 He is an Artsbridge catalog artist in Parkersburg, WV serving local schools.
 Lawrence is now the founder of Ugata: drum and dance where he offers classes and workshops in southern Ohio and the Mid Ohio Valley.

 -